tlewowski/zurvan/README.md

 If you do, your environment has to fulfill several requirements:

  - implement at least ECMAScript 5 (ES6 is better)
- - have a basic implementation of promises (ES6 promises are sufficient or any basically compatible library, like <a href="https://www.npmjs.com/package/bluebird">bluebird</a>)
+ - have a basic implementation of promises (ES6 promises are sufficient or any basically compatible library - be careful though.
+Promises shall be implemented as microqueue tasks, or at least scheduled by global `setImmediate` - otherwise, `zurvan` has to be started (not loaded - started. timers have to be intercepted) _before_ promise library in _every_ module they both occur.
+Additionally, promise library alone cannot be required by any file evaluated before first one requiring _zurvan_)
+For compatibility options with specific libraries (e.g. <a href="https://www.npmjs.com/package/bluebird">bluebird</a>), see: <a href="doc/compatibility.md">compatibility options</a>
  - implement `setImmediate/clearImmediate` - they *cannot* be implemented as wrappers over `setTimeout/clearTimeout`, at least for now.
  - implement `process.uptime` and `process.hrtime` - if it doesn't, _Zurvan_ has to be ran with compatibility option: `ignoreProcessTimers: true`